aendress/lecture_transcriber/README.md

 0.0001

-This project is pretty much experimental.
+This project is pretty much experimental, as is the documentation.
+At some point, there will hopefully be a less clunky version.

 ## What the Script Does